Partnership since November 2010

-In November 2010, LLS made an equity investment in BioTheryX originally to support the development of a promising LLS-funded project with Toronto-based University Health Network and is currently supporting "A First-In-Human, Open-Label, Escalating Multiple-Dose Study to Evaluate the Safety, Toxicity, and Pharmacokinetics of BTX-A51 Capsules in Patients With Relapsed or Refractory Acute Myeloid Leukemia or High-Risk Myelodysplastic Syndrome."
+In November 2010, LLS made an equity investment in Biotheryx originally to support the development of a promising LLS-funded project with Toronto-based University Health Network.
+Biotheryx is currently enrolling "An Open Label, Escalating Multiple Dose Study to Evaluate the Safety, Toxicity, Pharmacokinetics, and Preliminary Activity of BTX-1188 in Subjects With Advanced Malignancies."

 - November 2, 2021 - announced that the U.S. FDA cleared the company to proceed with a Phase 1 clinical trial of BTX-1188 in hematologic and solid malignancies.
 BTX-1188 is a novel oral small molecule cereblon binder that has immunomodulatory properties and promotes the degradation of GSPT1, a translation termination factor, as well as IKZF1/3, zinc finger transcription factors.
 Enrollment for the phase 1 clinical trial is expected to commence by end of 2021.

 - May 20, 2021 - announced a $92 million Series E financing led by Farallon Capital Management, with participation from additional new investors and existing investors.
-The proceeds from the financing will be used to advance multiple molecular glues, PHM-based PROTACs and monovalent degraders, and continue plans to advance the clinical development of its lead multi-kinase inhibitor, BTX-A51, for the treatment of acute myeloid leukemia, myelodysplastic syndromes and solid tumors.
+The proceeds from the financing will be used to advance multiple molecular glues, PHM-based PROTACs and monovalent degraders for the treatment of acute myeloid leukemia, myelodysplastic syndromes and solid tumors.